aws-samples/personalization-apis/docs/configuration.md

 The Personalization APIs solution operates based on a configuration stored in [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/).
 The configuration is specified in a hosted JSON profile in AppConfig and includes all of the settings that control the APIs.
 Within the configuration you can setup one or more namespaces (analagous to an application, a Personalize domain, or a Personalize custom dataset group).

+At deployment time, you can have the project automatically generate a configuration based the recommenders, campaigns, and event trackers in one or more Amazon Personalize dataset groups in your AWS environment.
+This is a great way to save a lot of time setting up the foundation of your configuration.
+You can then take this base configuration and customize it further to suit your needs.

 ## Primary concepts

 - **Configuration** - there is a single configuration definition that is represented in JSON and stored as a hosted configuration profile in AWS AppConfig.
 A configuration skeleton is automatically created by the Personalization APIs solution deployment that you can quickly update to match your environment.